The 5 Best Dust Pan and Brush Sets for Easy Cleanups

 The materials of your dust pan and brush directly affect how long they'll last and how well they perform.
 A flimsy plastic dustpan can crack easily, and a handle that bends under pressure is just frustrating.
 Look for sets made from sturdy, high-quality plastic or metal that can handle being knocked around.
 The same goes for the brush.
 The quality of the brushes you use around the house matters, and this one is no exception.
 You want bristles that are firmly anchored so they don’t fall out mid-sweep, creating a new mess to clean.
 A durable set is a smart investment that will save you from having to buy a replacement every few months.

-Consider the Size and Capacity
+Choose the Right Size and Capacity

 Size is a bigger deal than you might think.
 A large-capacity dustpan is great for big jobs, like sweeping up after a DIY project, because you won’t have to stop and empty it constantly.
 However, it can be bulky to store.
 A smaller, more compact set is perfect for quick kitchen spills and fits easily under the sink.
 Also, think about handle length.
 A long-handled dustpan saves you from bending over, which is a real back-saver.
 A handheld set offers more control for cleaning countertops or getting into tight spaces.
 Choose the size that best fits your typical cleaning tasks and storage space.